 Unique Appeal Points

 To help you do this we have developed the concept of Unique Appeal Points (UAPs), which are a variation on the well-known acronym USPs and cover four key areas of strengths:

-- Developed character strengths: these are the strengths you’ve developed as a result of your life experiences and could be, for example: patience, resourcefulness, consistency or, of course, self-confidence.
+- Developed character strengths: these are the strengths you’ve developed as a result of your life experiences and could be, for example: patience, resourcefulness, consistency, or self-confidence.

 - Technical skills or knowledge: these are your learned competencies, and areas of specialist knowledge to which you can legitimately claim as areas of special expertise.

-- People skills: particularly those which are critical to networking, such as responsiveness, insight, co-operation.
+- People skills: particularly those which are critical to networking, such as responsiveness, insight, and cooperation.

 A good networker has to be able to accurately convey their UAPs to a new contact in just one minute.
 That may sound like a tall order, but it is not as impossible as it sounds and only requires preparation and practice.

 Our final tip for self-belief is to prepare a plan for recovering from the inevitable knock-backs you will get while you are networking.
-Accept that you are certain to encounter some rudeness and rejection, but instead of panicking about this reality note down the 5 steps of this emotional recovery plan and keep them at hand as a guide:
+Accept that you are certain to encounter some rudeness and rejection; but instead of panicking about this reality, note down the five steps of this emotional recovery plan and keep them at hand as a guide: